Foxmaner/TDDD80---Java-Android-project/README.md

 Because of this, you need to contact us in order for us to give you access to the project inside **Android Studio**.
 You also need our web client id key and maps api key, which we will give to you with the client id key.

+In order for us to create a client id key for you, we need your **Android Studio** environment SHA-1 fingerprint.
+You can do this by following the following instructions:
+ - Open Android Studio
+ - On the right side of Android Studio, you should see a **Gradle** tab.
+Click it.
+ - You should now see a new tab.
+Under the title "Gradle", there is a button with an elephant on it.
+When hovering, it should say "Execute Gradle Task".
+ - In the new window, run the command "gradle signInReport".

+You should now, in the console, receive a SHA-1 key.
+This is **vital** in order for us to create a key.

 When you have these keys, they will have the following format:

     X-Y.apps.googleusercontent.com where X and Y are random Strings.